Janet Henfrey

-Janet Ethne Anne Henfrey (born 16 August 1935) is a British stage and television actress whose career has spanned over 50 years.
-A familiar face on stage and screen since the 1960s starring in a variety of British Television favourites.
+Janet Ethne Anne Henfrey (born 16 August 1935) is an English actress with a career spanning seven decades.
+She is a familiar face on stage and screen since the 1960s starring in a variety of British Television favourites.
 She is perhaps best known for playing Mrs. Bale on As Time Goes By, and for her role as the schoolteacher in the Dennis Potter television play Stand Up, Nigel Barton (1965) and Potter's serial The Singing Detective (1986), also as a schoolteacher.

 Early life

 Before training at the Royal Academy of Dramatic Art she read English at St Anne's College, Oxford, and spent a graduate year at Smith College reading History.

 Credits

 Other TV credits include: Victoria Wood: As Seen on TV (1985); As Time Goes By, The Jewel in the Crown; Reilly, Ace of Spies; Doctor Who (in the serial The Curse of Fenric and the episode "Mummy on the Orient Express"); Jeeves and Wooster; Casualty; Lovejoy; One Foot in the Grave; My Uncle Silas and Simon and the Witch.
 Henfrey also played a minor character in an episode of the 1996 series of The Famous Five, "Five Get into Trouble" and Mistress Hecate Broomhead in two episodes of The Worst Witch ("The Inspector Calls" and "Just Like Clockwork").
-She appeared in the 2002 adaptation of the British miniseries Tipping The Velvet playing the character Mrs Jex, based on the novel by Sarah Waters.
+She appeared in the 2002 adaptation of the British miniseries Tipping The Velvet, based on the novel by Sarah Waters, playing Mrs Jex.
 She also appeared in the 2015 British miniseries adaptation of Wolf Hall.